andotalao24/andotalao24.github.io/_pages/projects.md

 - Working on understanding the effects of supervised finetuning on LLMs for debiasing from the view of continual learning.

-**Large language models for clinical applications** Feb 2023 - Current
+**Large Language Models for clinical applications** Feb 2023 - Current
 *supervised by Prof. Yu Hong*

 - Working on automatic Chain-of-Thought generation for clinical QA to resolve shortage of annotations.